kj89/testnet_manuals/subspace/README.md

 Official documentation:
 - Official manual: https://github.com/subspace/subspace/blob/main/docs/farming.md

+## Recommended hardware requirements
+- CPU: 4 CPU
+- Memory: 8 GB RAM
+- Disk: 200 GB SSD Storage

+## Required ports
+Currently, TCP port 30333 needs to be exposed for node to work properly.
+If you have a server with no firewall, there is nothing to be done, but otherwise make sure to open TCP port 30333 for incoming connections.

 ## Create Polkadot.js wallet
 To create polkadot wallet:
 1. Download and install [Browser Extension](https://polkadot.js.org/extension/)